-Substance abuse is defined as the "continual misuse of any mind altering substance which severely interferes with an individual's physical and mental health, social situation, and responsibilities".
-It is a pattern of use that persists even when there are negative consequences to the user and those around them.
+Substance abuse is defined as the “continual misuse of any mind altering substance which severely interferes with an individual’s physical and mental health, social situation, and responsibilities”.
+It is a pattern of use that persists even when there are negative consequences to the user and those around him.

 Substance abuse often leads to addiction where there is not only an increase in tolerance, but also withdrawal symptoms when the substance is no longer being used.

-Alcohol abuse is the most common problem, but substance abuse can occur with any drug such as marijuana, prescription medications, cocaine, crack, methamphetamine, heroin, or volatile substances such as glue and aerosols.
+Alcohol abuse is the most common problem, but substance abuse can occur with any drug such as marijuana, prescription medications, cocaine, crack, methamphetamine, heroin, or volatile substances as glue and aerosols.

 Substance Abuse Treatment